eriknovak/model-ner-transformers/README.md

 _Table 1.
 The default training parameters._

-The **XLM-RoBERTa** is a cross-lingual language model proposed in the following paper:
+The [XLM-RoBERTa][xlm-roberta] is a cross-lingual language model proposed in the following paper:

 ```bibtex
 @inproceedings{conneau-etal-2020-unsupervised,